City of Fort Wayne: Greenways and Trails

 The primary functions of the Greenways Department include project development and management, overseeing volunteer programs, event administration and coordinating trail maintenance and improvements.

-• The Greenway Ranger Program added 18 new Greenway Rangers in 2024, bringing the total number of active volunteers close to more than 100.
-The rangers group spent more than 1800 hours volunteering along our trail system.
+• The Greenway Ranger Program added 15 new Greenway Rangers in 2025, bringing the total number of active volunteers 115.
+The rangers group spent more than 2,400 hours volunteering along our trail system.

 • Helped secure a $5 million donation for the Pufferbelly Trail bridge over Coliseum Boulevard by the Vann Family Foundation